prclab/anmld_mutant/README.md

 * Trajectory coordinate files given in following folders WT for reference trajectory and exp for deviated trajectory from this reference

 fn2={'experimented/exp','experimented/WT'}

+If you use the code in this repository, please cite:
+Acar, B., Rose, J., Fas, B. A., Ben-Tal, N., Lewinson, O., & Haliloglu, T. (2020).
+Distinct allosteric networks underlie mechanistic speciation of ABC transporters.
+Structure, 28(6), 651-663.